AWeirdDev/exacting/README.md

 ![praise pydantic, exactign sucks](https://github.com/user-attachments/assets/5969c54a-14d0-4023-9f80-b89ae9ea8374)

 Kind of, but somehow native performance is way better than Rust.
-Take a look at this.
+That is, exacting is *generally* faster than Pydantic on a few benchmarks.
+Woooosh

+Anyway, thanks for hopping onto this quick tour, you can [read the docs](https://aweirddev.github.io/exacting) if you'd like.